VCCRI/VPOT/README.md

  The gene selection is based on a text file with a single gene name each line.

-## SETTING UP THE SAMPLE SELECTION FILE FOR OPTION FAMILYF
+## SETTING UP THE SAMPLE SELECTION FILE FOR OPTION SAMPLEF

  The sample selection is based on the pedigree ped file format, where the affected column is used to determine the selection of a variant.